katson1/inhousebot/README.md

 <details>
   <summary> /leave </summary>

-  - Leave from a created lobby that you joinned before.
-You can't leave a lobby alredy in progress.
+  - Leave from a created lobby joinned before.
+Notice: you can't leave a lobby alredy in progress.
 </details>

 <details>